aniacm/HCIN620-TeamWebsite/README.md

 ### Stakeholders
 1. Staffs and managers working in Dining Service
-2. People in need of food (eg. NGOs or people who cannot afford the food)
+2. People in need of food (eg. Churches, NGOs or people who cannot afford the food)

-### Potential Problems
+3. Volunteers who collect and deliver the food

+# Week 3 - Milestone 1

+## Problem

+Lack of the basic information about restaurants and their workflow:
 1. The type and quality of leftover food;
 2. Distribution time and spots;
 3. Transportation routes and storage;
-4. If students came to know that the product they are buying is going to be available for free in half or one hour, they may go directly to the foodshare services instead of paying for it in the cafe;
-5. Amount Restriction of free food for one person

-# Week 3 - Milestone 1

-## Problem

-Lack of the basic information about restaurants and their workflow.
+4. How volunteers communicate with each other and staff of cafe

 ## Solution